Akanksha Singh: Personal life

 Singh comes from a family of basketball players.
 She completed her undergraduate studies at St. Stephen’s College, Delhi.
 Her sisters Divya, Prashanti, and Pratima have represented the Indian National Women's Basketball Team.
 Oldest among the sisters is Priyanka, who is a National Institute of Sports basketball coach.
-Sister Divya worked with the University of Delaware basketball team.
+Her sister Divya worked with the University of Delaware basketball team.
 Her brother Vikrant Solanki is a football player In the I-league and Santosh Trophy competitions.
+Akanksha currently runs the Akanksha Singh Basketball Academy based out of Bangalore.